cjmwills/cmt307-code-release/README.md

 ## Model Parameters

-The model runs a Radial Basis Function Support Vector Machine (RBF SVM).
-[The model parameters](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html) can be changed by editing `model.py`.
+[The model parameters](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html) can be changed by editing line 143 of `model.py`.

 ## Running the Model